dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/new-field.md

 ---
 <!-- End of VS tabs -->

 Run the app and verify you can create/edit/display movies with a `Rating` field.
-If the database isn't seeded, restart the app.
+If the database isn't seeded, set a break point in the `SeedData.Initialize` method.

 > [!div class="step-by-step"]
 > [Previous: Adding Search](xref:tutorials/razor-pages/search)